 Cannabis cream or lotion can be rubbed directly into your temples.
-There are even some preliminary studies showing that Topicals could be effective for migraine relief.
+There are even some preliminary studies showing that cannabis cream and other topicals could be effective for migraine relief.

-From lube to suppositories, Topicals can bring more pleasure and comfort to the bedroom (or wherever you get busy).
-It should be noted that these types of products are capable of causing euphoric effects when THC-based.
-This method of consumption can be compared to dosing with a sublingual Tincture.
+From lube to suppositories, topicals can bring more pleasure and comfort to the bedroom (or wherever you get busy).
+It should be noted that these types of products are capable of causing euphoric effects if they are THC-based.
+This method of consumption can be compared to dosing with a sublingual tincture.
 The kinds of skin and mucosa we have in the oral cavity and on the genitals are very similar, both high in blood vessels that take up cannabinoids immediately.

-The effects of some Topicals can be felt right away, while others can take hours.
-And keep in mind that while most Topicals will not get you high, some transdermal patches will, because they allow THC to enter the bloodstream.
-Similarly, while many Topicals won’t cause you to fail a drug test, there are no guarantees, so proceed accordingly.
+The effects of some topicals can be felt right away, while others can take hours.
+And keep in mind that while most topicals will not get you high, some transdermal patches will, because they allow THC to enter the bloodstream.
+Similarly, while many cannabis creams won’t cause you to fail a drug test, there are no guarantees, so proceed accordingly.